Dudu-Passoni/JavaOOP_Exercise/README.md

-# JAVA-Class-examples
+# JAVA-Tests-and-learning
-A repository to check some concepts of the OOP with JAVA, for educationals purpose
+A repository to check some concepts of the OOP and some basics with JAVA, for educationals purpose.